-I coach aspiring authors from my sun-filled dining room/home office, and love all things related to developing into the full human you are meant to become.
+I coach aspiring authors from my home office and love all things related to developing into the full human you are meant to become.

-I do this work because I love book AND I love to help others expand what’s possible for them.
+I do this work because I love books AND because I love to help others expand what’s possible for them.

 Wondering if working with a book coach could help you?